GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 there, and pollute your code.
 Let's take them into a single place using [advices](https://en.wikipedia.org/wiki/Advice_(programming))
 (this is a technical term that may be familiar to Lispers), which will result in a better separation of concerns.
-Other programmers are shrugging, and consider this paradigm if not harmful, but of limited use, since pointcuts (this is yet another technical term, denoting places where advices are applied) do not provide the same granularity as the direct use of cross-cutting concerns.
+Other programmers are shrugging, and consider this paradigm if not harmful, but of limited use, since pointcuts (this is yet another technical term, denoting places where advices are applied) often do not provide the same granularity as the direct use of the concerns being abstracted away.
+So, it may be appropriate only in monstruous systems with large number of coarse-grained concerns.

 ##### Metaprogramming